Rockncoder/FP-JS/README.md

   by K Anand Kumar
   http://amzn.to/1HPzRro

-Another great book, but a challenging read is:
+Another great book, but a more challenging read is:
   Structure and Interpretation of Computer Programs http://sarabander.github.io/sicp/